-“Right now, there is a degree of uncertainty that is unprecedented for most of us,” said Jacqueline Bullis, PhD, a clinical psychologist in McLean Hospital’s Center of Excellence in Depression and Anxiety Disorders.
+“Right now, there is a degree of uncertainty that is unprecedented for most of us,” said Jacqueline Bullis, PhD, a clinical psychologist in McLean Hospital’s Division of Depression and Anxiety Disorders.
 “When uncertainty is high, it drives our brains to seek as much information as possible to feel in control.”

 According to Bullis, staying glued to the television or constantly refreshing our social media feeds may help us feel slightly less anxious in the short term.
 These behaviors ultimately have the opposite effect.

 “In the long term, these behaviors are increasing our anxiety by feeding into this belief that if we have enough information, we can control what happens,” she said.
 “The more we seek certainty over what will happen in the future, the more anxious we will feel.
 It is impossible to be 100% certain of what the future holds regarding COVID-19.”

 Even under ordinary circumstances, watching too much TV or consuming limitless social media can be problematic when it interferes with fulfilling our roles and responsibilities, according to Bullis.
 “Studies show that screen time before bed can lead to insomnia and sleep disturbances, which in turn make us more vulnerable to anxiety, low mood, and irritability,” she said.
 “Those who struggle with anxiety and depression sometimes turn to TV or social media as a form of avoidance.”